Beer Can Cabbage

 Party grilling, hosting

 I’ve been obsessed with cabbage ever since learning Marcella Hazan’s smothered cabbage.
 This Beer Can Cabbage grew out of that obsession and has become one of my favorite party grilling recipes.
-It’s hands off, low maintenance cooking with unexpectedly high showstopper value.
+It’s hands off, low maintenance cooking, with unexpectedly high showstopper value.

 INGREDIENTS